Access Rights Manager 2022.4 Release Notes

 Interaction with SolarWinds Hybrid Cloud Observability (HCO)

-Key data from Access Rights Manager, such as ratings from the Risk Assessment Dashboard and current information about Active Directory, are now configurable as widgets in the HCO dashboards.
+Key data from Access Rights Manager, including ratings from the Risk Assessment Dashboard and current information about Active Directory, are now configurable as widgets in the HCO dashboards.

-ARM version 2022.4 (or higher) is required for integration with HCO.
+ARM version 2022.4 (or higher) is required for HCO integration.

 SQL Express for ARM Express Installation

-SQL Express is no longer included in the ARM download package.
-For the ARM Express installation, you can use the SQL Express download link included in the installation wizard or, if the desired server does not have an Internet connection, use a locally stored installation package of SQL Express.
+Microsoft SQL Express is no longer included in the ARM download package.
+For an ARM Express installation, use the SQL Express download link included in the installation wizard.
+If the targeted server is not connected to the Internet, use a locally stored installation package of SQL Express.

-The option to install SQL Express via the ARM configuration application has been removed.
+The option to install SQL Express through the ARM configuration application has been removed.

 New customer installation